ECMA-262-3 in detail. Chapter 5. Functions.

 Again, the “logic” is clear: the function declaration foo gets to the activation object of a local context of anonymous function on entering the context stage.
 And at the moment of code execution stage, the name foo already exists in AO, i.e. is treated as local.
 Accordingly, at assignment operation there is simply an update of already existing in AO property foo, but not creation of new property of global object as should be according to the logic of ECMA-262-3.

-This type of function objects is separated from FD and FE since it also has its own features.
+This type of function objects is discussed separately from FD and FE since it also has its own features.
 The main feature is that the [[Scope]] property of such functions contains only global object:

 var x = 10;